samelstob/notes/management-notes/papers/spark.md

 ## 2. RDDs

-* Formally, an RDD is a read-only, partitioned collectio nof records.
+* Formally, an RDD is a read-only, partitioned collection of records.
 RDDs can only be created through deterministic operations on either (1) data in stable storage or (2) other RDDs.
 * Example transformations include map, filter, and join